racoonframework/racoonframework.github.io/docs/middleware.md

 The middleware can run before processing the response and after the response.

+You can perform task like logging, serving static files or security checks inside the `wrap` middleware function.

 ## Basic Usage

 You need to use `wrap_view!` macro to wrap async middleware view.